alemigav/harmony-hash-game/HarmonyHash_Game_Design.md

 ### 1. Title of the Work

-**Harmony Hex**
+**Harmony Hash**

 ---

 ### 2. Nature of the Work

-Harmony Hex is an original interactive audiovisual game system comprising rules, mechanics, symbolic representations, and player interactions expressed through software and graphical elements.
+Harmony Hash is an original interactive audiovisual game system comprising rules, mechanics, symbolic representations, and player interactions expressed through software and graphical elements.
 The work constitutes a pictorial, graphic, literary, and audiovisual compilation protected as an original selection, coordination, and arrangement of gameplay mechanics and symbolic logic.

 ---

 ### 3. General Description of the Work

-Harmony Hex is a grid-based puzzle game in which players manipulate symbolic elements through directional input to construct ordered symbolic sequences.
+Harmony Hash is a grid-based puzzle game in which players manipulate symbolic elements through directional input to construct ordered symbolic sequences.
 Gameplay centers on the progressive construction of composite symbols from atomic components, culminating in a unique solved configuration that satisfies predefined spatial, logical, and symbolic constraints.

 The originality of the work arises from the precise interaction of board topology, merge logic, ordering rules, fixation mechanics, uniqueness constraints, and symbolic representation, forming a system not reducible to any individual mechanic alone.